 RFID chips – function and differences between collar tags and implanted chips

-The RFID control is in addition to the control via motion detector and the control via remote control or Apps , only one of four ways to open the petWALK door.
-Precisely because RFID technology has been in use for a very long time (since around 1970), the system is a bit outdated and has its pitfalls.
-At the moment there is no technically more sophisticated solution that we could simply install instead of RFID technology.
-The petWALK door contains an RFID antenna that theoretically can read both the RFID cards available in the shop and the RFID cards available in the shop.
-RFID tag as well as already implanted chips of your pets.
-The antenna is located exactly in the middle of the door leaf (the moving part of the door).
-Please note all of the following instructions regarding the use of RFID tags and implanted chips on the petWALK pet door.
+The RFID control is one of four methods to open the petWALK door, alongside motion detection, remote control, and mobile apps.
+Since RFID technology has been in use for a long time (since around 1970), the system is somewhat outdated and has its pitfalls.
+Currently, there is no technically superior solution that we can easily install in place of RFID technology.
+The petWALK door features an RFID antenna that can theoretically read both the RFID cards available in our shop and the implanted chips of your pets.
+The antenna is located precisely in the middle of the door leaf (the moving part of the door).
+Please follow all instructions regarding the use of RFID tags and implanted chips with the petWALK pet door.

 We offer RFID collar tags in two different sizes.
-When ordering a medium door, a small RFID chip already included, when ordering a Large door a corresponding large RFID chip supplied.
-If you do not use this, e.g. because the door should be controlled by motion detection, Please keep the chip anyway .
-It could be that you want to activate the RFID function in a few years or that we need to test the RFID function with you.
-The RFID tags offered by petWALK are shockproof and waterproof .
-However, if your dog likes to chew on the collar pendant, water may get in.
+When ordering a medium door, a small RFID chip is included, while a large door comes with a corresponding large RFID chip.
+If you do not intend to use this chip, for instance, if the door is to be controlled by motion detection, please keep the chip anyway.
+You might want to activate the RFID function in the future, or we may need to test it with you.
+The RFID tags provided by petWALK are shockproof and waterproof.
+However, if your dog enjoys chewing on the collar pendant, water may seep in.

-In this case, order a replacement chip for your dog to be on the safe side.
-Under ideal conditions, the large chip has a detection range of approx. 20 cm to the middle of the door, the small chip has a range of approx. 15 cm .
-The optimal detection range can be seen in the graphic.
-Ideal conditions are, for example, the correct installation height, the correct approach angle of the animal and the position of the chip in relation to the antenna.
+Under ideal conditions, the large chip has a detection range of approximately 20 cm from the middle of the door, while the small chip has a range of about 15 cm.
+The optimal detection range is illustrated in the accompanying graphic.
+Ideal conditions include the correct installation height, the right approach angle of the animal, and the position of the chip in relation to the antenna.

-- the first weeks: Give your pets time to get used to the petWALK pet door in the first few weeks after installation.
-Let the door run in motion mode for a while.
-During this time, your pet will recognize the petWALK door as its entrance and get used to the processes.
+- The First Weeks: Give your pets time to adjust to the petWALK door during the first few weeks after installation.
+Allow the door to operate in motion mode for a while.
+During this time, your pet will recognize the petWALK door as their entrance and become accustomed to the process.

-- Shorten the distance step by step: As soon as the animal has become accustomed to the door, the detection range of the motion sensor can be gradually reduced.
-We call this process the familiarization phase.
-This way, your animal can slowly learn that it has to get closer and closer to the door to trigger the door to open.
-We recommend reducing the sensitivity of the sensors in steps of 5 or 10.
+- Gradually Shorten the Detection Range: Once your pet has acclimated to the door, you can gradually reduce the detection range of the motion sensor.
+We refer to this process as the familiarization phase.
+This way, your animal can learn to get closer to the door to trigger it to open.
+We recommend reducing the sensor sensitivity in increments of 5 or 10.
 You can read how to do this in the current user manual on page 29 " 5.6 ADJUSTING THE SENSITIVITY OF THE MOTION SENSORS ".
 If you feel that your animal is now getting close enough to the door to be recognized by the RFID antenna, store the animal's chips (page 30 in the manual " 5.7.1 LEARNING THE RFID CHIP ") and activate the lock symbol on the display as described in the manual on page 24 " 4.7.3 OPERATING STATE 'RFID ACCESS CONTROL' "

-- Using the door with large and small animals: If you install the large door, but smaller animals such as cats or small dogs are also supposed to use the door, the distance between the animals' neck area and the middle of the door leaf can often be too large simply because of the difference in size between the animals.
-In this case, or if the door was installed higher than recommended due to difficult installation situations, you can help the animals to get into the antenna's detection range by using a simple step or a small platform.
+Using the Door with Large and Small Animals: If you install the large door but smaller animals, such as cats or small dogs, also need to use it, the distance between their neck area and the middle of the door leaf may be too great due to the size difference.
+In this case, or if the door was installed higher than recommended due to difficult installation situations, you can assist the animals in reaching the antenna's detection range by using a simple step or small platform.

-- Use of multiple chips per animal: Since the position of the RFID chips in relation to the antenna also plays an important role in recognition, in extreme cases it is also possible to use several chips per animal.
-These can be sewn into the collar, for example, and hidden.
-The door opens as soon as the first chip is recognized.
+Using Multiple Chips per Animal: Since the position of the RFID chips in relation to the antenna plays a significant role in recognition, it is possible in extreme cases to use multiple chips per animal.
+These can be sewn into the collar and hidden.
+The door will open as soon as the first chip is recognized.

 What is RFID?